eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 and Relying Parties do not know each other, a trusted list of Providers is a better solution.
-This trusted list is provided by a trusted list provider, which is a central party responsible for (and capable of) verifying that the level of security of an Providers' systems and processes is sufficient for the type of attestation it issues, and comparable to the level of security of other Providers for the same type of attestation.
+This trusted list is provided by a trusted list provider, which is a central party responsible for (and capable of) verifying that the level of security of a Providers' systems and processes is sufficient for the type of attestation it issues, and comparable to the level of security of other Providers for the same type of attestation.
 This may include requiring that a Provider documents